paris-saclay-cds/ramp-workflow/README.md

 You can **[build your own workflow](#build-your-own-workflow)** using the [ramp-workflow][rworkflow] library, following examples from [ramp-kits][rkits].
 You can then **train and test your models locally** and keep track of them in a simple file structure.
 If you want to **collaborate with your fellow team members**, you can simply commit your kit and use git.

 You can also use [ramp.studio][rstudio] to expose your kit either privately to your internal team or by lunching a public data challenge.
-If you are interested in these options, [contact us](mailto:admin@ramp.studio).
+If you are interested in these options, [contact us][email].

 ### I am a researcher in machine learning